 If your puppy won’t stop peeing and pooping inside the house or in their crate, he hasn’t learned to eliminate outside yet.
 This is annoying but very common.

 Most parents try to obedience train their dog at the same time as they are potty training.
-However, this can be a set up for failure.
-An important tenet I go by when potty training a dog is: keep a dog on the most consistent and regular feeding and hydration routine as possible.
+However, this can be a setup for failure.
+An important tenet I go by when puppy potty training is: keep a dog on the most consistent and regular feeding and hydration routine possible.

 Specifically, providing a set amount of food and water at specific times.
 For example, 2-3 times a day for food, and water depends upon a parent and dog’s routine (daily walk, exercise, play, social and sleep schedule).
 This allows parents to begin to predict how much and when their puppy eliminates.

 This is a cardinal rule.
 This means keeping a routine and regularity at all costs during potty training.
 On top of that, don’t feed a dog any food that may upset their stomach at this time.

 Unfortunately, that means holding off on obedience training and behavior modification while potty training.
 Because obedience training relies on constant access to high-value foods (treats) and hydration, it interferes with the cardinal rule of potty training.

 It’s key to not switch foods, experiment with new foods, or give too many dog training treats during this critical period of potty training.
 Obedience training and learning new tricks such as sit, down, stay, roll-over, high-five, crawl, play bow, etc., are great fun, but all dog training tricks require constant rewards to reinforce those behaviors.

 A dog’s reward/payment system is typically in food just like a human’s reward is typically in money and while potty training, a strict food, and hydration schedule is imperative to success.